How to Use App Control for Business (WDAC) to Secure Your Devices

 Conclusion and Best Practices

-In this guide, I didn’t utilize Audit mode as I was using my personal WDAC Intune lab environment for testing and deploying the apps.
-However, in a real-world enterprise scenario, it’s crucial to start with Audit mode and disable Script enforcement.
+In this guide, I didn’t utilize Audit mode as I used my personal WDAC Intune lab environment to test and deploy the apps.
+However, in a real-world enterprise scenario, starting with Audit mode and disabling Script enforcement is crucial.

-I also want to emphasize that you have the flexibility to create multiple custom Windows Defender Application Control policies.
-In fact, I recommend creating separate policies for drivers, PowerShell scripts, and applications.
+I also want to emphasize that you have the flexibility to create multiple custom Windows Defender Application Control (WDAC) policies.
+I recommend creating separate policies for drivers, PowerShell scripts, and applications.
 This approach allows you to add more rules in the future by merging them with an existing policy.

 There is also the option to sign your WDAC policies to prevent tampering.
 For more information, you can read more on policy signing here: Use signed policies to protect Windows Defender Application Control against tampering – Windows Security | Microsoft Learn.

 I also didn’t touch upon the Microsoft Intelligent Security Graph (ISG) in this guide.
-ISG enables apps with a good reputation to automatically gain trusted status.
-However, since we don’t have visibility into which apps are included in this list, utilizing this technology can feel a bit like taking a shot in the dark.
+ISG enables apps with a good reputation to gain trusted status automatically.
+However, since we don’t know which apps are included in this list, utilizing this technology can feel like taking a shot in the dark.

-That being said, store apps are automatically allowed with the base policy that we deployed, but Windows line of business apps will not work.
-Since they are not deployed through the managed installer, they need to be whitelisted in additional rules.
+That said, store apps are automatically allowed with the base policy we deployed, but Windows line of business apps will not work.
+Since they are not deployed through the managed installer, they must be whitelisted in additional rules.